siddarth-kashyap/Cloud_Project/README.md

 # AWS Cloud Resume Challenge - Serverless Architecture

 A full-stack, serverless resume website built completely on AWS using Infrastructure as Code (IaC) and deployed via Continuous Integration/Continuous Deployment (CI/CD).
+This is my attempt at cloud resume challenge in AWS.
+What is Cloud Resume Challenge? - <a href="https://cloudresumechallenge.dev/">The Cloud Resume Challenge</a> is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.

-## 🏗️ Architecture Diagram
+## Architecture Diagram
 ![Cloud Architecture](link-to-your-diagram.png)

 ## ⚙️ Technology Stack